team-beedle/reviews/README.md

 ## Optimizations

-The Reviews service uses a distributed structure of two identical Node/Express instances to manage HTTP requests, and a Postgres instance with access to millions of records.
+The Reviews service uses a distributed structure of 2 identical Node/Express instances to manage HTTP requests, and 1 Postgres instance with access to millions of records.
 Load is balanced through an Nginx server, which performs general cacheing and keepalive connections to manage largely uninterrupted traffic.

-Requests are distributed on a least connections basis between the two Express servers.
+Requests are divided on a least connections basis between the two Express servers.
 During a period of testing, I used a backup Express server configured in the same machine as the Postgres database, in order to handle overflow.
 There is a slight positive performance difference when this server is switched on, but I quickly ran out of connection resources.
 In the last part of the project, I focused on managing these resources through Nginx configurations.

 In the end I managed to have a stable load of 1000 requests per second at ~14ms response times.